Modern Slavery Statement

 Arcus shall not be required to make any payment to the Supplier that might otherwise be due from Arcus in respect of this Agreement if the Supplier has breached this clause 13.

-We use Alcumus Safe Contractor to support the validation of our suppliers and sub-contractors relating to accreditations and what they have in place to meet modern slavery legislation.
-Reviewing any policies and statements they may have including anti-bribery and corruption policy and how they ensure their supply chain complies with legislation.
+We use Alcumus Safe Contractor to support the validation of our sub-contractors relating to accreditations and what they have in place to meet modern slavery legislation.
+We review any policies and statements they may have including anti-bribery and corruption policy and how they ensure their supply chain complies with legislation.

 Approval